 Whether you’re starting out or getting close to your retirement, you can take some simple steps today which could make a big difference to your retirement savings.

 On this page you can learn more about:

 - The tax benefits that apply to your super

 - How to make extra contributions

 We’re here to help you grow your super and find the right kind of help and advice.

 Tax benefits for growing your super

 You could choose to start salary sacrificing.
-This is a way of making additional contributions to your super account from your before-tax salary.
-This may reduce your taxable income, which means you pay less tax, whilst still growing you super.
+This is a way of making extra contributions to your super account from your before-tax salary.
+This may reduce your taxable income, which means you pay less tax, while still growing your super.
 This is a way of making contributions to your super before your income is taxed, which reduces your income tax and can have other benefits.

 Make extra contributions

 Your own regular deposits or lump-sum payments can make a big difference to your final super balance over time.
 There are limits to the amount of contributions you can make to your super - these limits change depending on your account type.